xen-troops/moulin/docs/rouge.rst

    resize: false
    image_path: "some/path/rootfs.ext4"

 :code:`image_path` is mandatory.
-This is a file to be included into resulting image.
+This is a file to be included in resulting image.

 :code:`size` is optional.
-If it is omitted, `rouge` will use size of file.
+If it is omitted, `rouge` will use the size of the file.
 If provided :code:`size` is smaller than file size, `rouge` will stop with an error.
 If provided :code:`size` is bigger than file size, `rouge` will try to resize the file to match :code:`size`.
 This rule applies to ext2..ext4 format now.
 Note that host tools perform resizing, and you may meet some compatibility issues if the newer tools generate the ext4 image.
-For example, if the ext4 image is generated by the yocto scarthgap with e2fsprogs 1.47, then such image can be resized only on the host with Ubuntu 23+.
-The lower versions of Ubuntu have e2fsprogs that can't resize such image.
+For example, if the ext4 image is generated by the yocto scarthgap with e2fsprogs 1.47, then such an image can be resized only on the host with Ubuntu 23+.
+The lower versions of Ubuntu have e2fsprogs that can't resize such an image.

 :code:`resize` is optional.
 If set to :code:`false`, it will prevent `rouge` from resizing the image to the size of the block.
 This is useful when you want to include a file that is smaller than the block and leave the rest of the block empty.

 :code:`sparse` is optional.
-If it set to to :code:`false`, raw image will be copied in non-sparse mode.
-This may increase final image size on disk and processing time.
-Use this option only when absolutely necessary, i.e when some piece of software (like bootloader) depends on values in un-allocated sectors.
+If it is set to to :code:`false`, the raw image will be copied in non-sparse mode.
+This may increase the final image size on disk and processing time.
+Use this option only when absolutely necessary, i.e, when some piece of software (like a bootloader) depends on values in unallocated sectors.

 Android Sparse Image Block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^